-Situated in Shinjuku-ku’s French-styled quarter of Kagurazaka, Unplan is reinventing what a hostel can be.
+Situated in Shinjuku’s French-styled quarter of Kagurazaka, Unplan is reinventing what a hostel can be.
 It’s equal parts stylish café, bar, co-working space and accommodation.
 The interior design is more like that of a trendy minimalist apartment than a hostel, with clean, pale-wood walls and pure white bedspreads.
 The hostel offers a number of different rooms including mixed and female-only dorms, private double rooms and larger private family-style rooms.
-Kagurazaka Station is less than a five-minute walk away, while you can get to the heart of Shinjuku in about 40 minutes by foot or 15 to 20 minutes by bike.
+Kagurazaka Station is less than a five-minute walk away, or you can get to the heart of Shinjuku in about 40 minutes on foot or 15 to 20 minutes by bike.

 An eight-minute walk from Shin-Okubo Station on the JR Yamanote Line, a five-minute walk from Higashi Shinjuku Station and 15 minutes from Shinjuku Station, Tokyo House Inn is right on the doorstep of everything you could need in the city.
 It’s a little more laid-back than some of the neighbouring designer hostels, but if you’re just after a cheap stay, this is perfect.
 There are both dorm rooms and private rooms available, and the on-site restaurant serves a complimentary breakfast every morning.